Bhubaneswar: Economy

 The Department of Industries established four industrial areas in and around Bhubaneswar, in the Rasulgarh, Mancheswar, Chandaka, and Bhagabanpur areas.
 Industrial sector in Bhubaneswar includes paper, steel, automobile, food, pharma and electronics industries.
 A large number of companies including Odisha State Cooperative Milk Producers' Federation, Bharat Biotech, Topaz Solar, Britannia Industries, SMS Group and Jockey International have there manufacturing plant.

 In 2009, Odisha was ranked ninth among Indian states in terms of software export by NASSCOM, with most IT/ITES companies established in Bhubaneswar.
 In 2011–12, Odisha had a growth rate of 17% for software exports.
 According to a 2012 survey, among the tier-2 cities in India, Bhubaneswar has been chosen as the best for conducting IT/ITES business.
 The government fostered growth by developing of IT parks such as Infocity-1, Infovalley, STPI-Bhubaneswar and JSS STP.
 Infocity was conceived as a five-star park, under the Export Promotion Industrial Parks (EPIP) Scheme to create infrastructure facilities for setting up information technology related industries.
 Infosys and Tech Mahindra have been present in Bhubaneswar since 1996.
-Other Multinational Companies include Accenture, Cognizant, Tata Consultancy Services, Wipro, IBM, Genpact, Firstsource, Mindtree, MphasiS, Ericsson, Semtech, Reliance Communications, PricewaterhouseCoopers, Bharti Airtel, DLF (company), Capgemini, Happiest Minds, Concentrix, RiR Electronics, Synopsis, EY and Deloitte.
+Other Multinational Companies include Accenture, Cognizant, Tata Consultancy Services, Wipro, IBM, Genpact, Firstsource, Mindtree, MphasiS, Ericsson, Semtech, Reliance Communications, PricewaterhouseCoopers, Bharti Airtel, DLF (company), Capgemini, Happiest Minds, Concentrix, RiR Electronics, Synopsis, Lyfsoft, EY and Deloitte.
 It also houses the headquarters of POSCO India, a subsidiary of South Korean conglomerate POSCO and Govt. of India owned National Aluminium Company(NALCO).
 Apart from the big multinationals, some 300 small and mid-size IT companies and business startups have offices in Bhubaneswar.

 Lulu International Shopping Malls Private Limited plans to set up shopping malls, hypermarkets, agri sourcing and logistics hub with an investment of Rs 1,500 crore.

 Demographics

 Population

 As per the 2011 census of India, Bhubaneswar had a population of 837,737, while the metropolitan area had a population of 881,988.
 As per the estimate of IIT Kharagpur, which made a development plan, the Bhubaneswar–Cuttack Urban complex, consisting of 721.9 sqkm, has a population of 1.9 million (as of 2008).
 As of 2011, the number of males was 445,233, while the number of females were 392,504.
-The decadal growth rate was 45.90 per cent.
+The decadal growth rate was 45.90%.

 Literacy

-Effective male literacy was 95.69 per cent, while female literacy was 90.26 per cent.
+Effective male literacy was 95.69%, while female literacy was 90.26%.
 About 75,237 were under six.
-Bhubaneswar's literacy rate is 93.15 per cent—significantly higher than the national average of 74.04 per cent.
+Bhubaneswar's literacy rate is 93.15%—significantly higher than the national average of 74.04%.